-We elected, effective as of January 2, 2008, to be treated as a RIC under Subchapter M of the Code.
+We elected to be treated as a RIC under Subchapter M of the Code.
 As long as we continue to qualify as a RIC, we will not be taxed on our investment company taxable income or realized net capital gains, to the extent that such taxable income or gains are distributed, or deemed to be distributed, to stockholders on a timely basis.